InfobyAdrienne/java-api-assessment/README.md

 - Maven
 - MySQL

-One the repo has been cloned, follow the following steps:
+Once the repo has been cloned, follow the following steps:

 ### Local Setup